 Feed ingredients play an important role in the efficiency of salmon farming and provide the salmon with all the protein and essential nutrients required for optimal health and growth and contribute to the many health benefits we get from eating salmon.
 For GSI, our role is to help the industry maintain this nutritional profile, while reducing environmental impacts.
-There are many ways we can do this:

 Learn more about the areas where collaborative innovation is showing significant progress:

 Improvements in Forage Fish Dependency Ratios (FFDR) and Feed Conversion Ratios (FCR)

 Making sense of the acronyms:

 FFDR is the amount of wild fish needed in feed to produce 1 kg of farmed salmon, and FCR is the amount of feed an animal requires to gain 1 kg of body weight.
 The lower the FFDR, the lower the inclusion percentage of wild fish; the lower the FCR, the more efficient an animal is in retaining the protein and energy from the feed and converting it into food for humans.